Isla del Caño Biological Reserve

 Unfortunately, the island itself doesn’t harbor as much biodiversity as does the ocean.
 There is an intact evergreen forest, as well as a sampling of rubber and cocoa trees.
 Boa constrictors, pacas, bats, tree frogs and a variety of insects can be spotted, in addition to several species of birds that use the island as a stopping point during their migration south.
 A number of white-sand beaches dot the island, and hiking trails extend across much of the terrain.
 Camping areas have been constructed, as well as a ranger station.

-Isla del Caño Biological Reserve HIGHLIGHTS
+Isla del Caño Biological Reserve itineraries from local insiders

 7 days | $$$